Metformin can come with a significant downside: a distinct, fishy smell that, for some people, is enough to cause them to stop taking it.

-Key Points:
+Key facts

-• A distinct, unpleasant fishy odor can prevent some people from taking their prescribed metformin.
+• A distinct, unpleasant, fishy odor can prevent some people from taking their prescribed metformin.

 • Although not commonly discussed in the medical literature, experts are aware of the issue and recommend several simple strategies if your metformin smells bad.